TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 #### Racon

-Create a file named 03_polish-racon.sh and submit the job with sbatch:
+Create a file named 03_polish-racon.sh with the following contents, and submit the job with sbatch:

 ```bash